2040 Job Prediction: Be Prepared For Changes

 Administrative and Clerical Roles

 Many administrative and clerical jobs are increasingly susceptible to automation.
-Positions such as accountants, administrative assistants, and data entry clerks are likely to see a demand reduction.
+Positions as accountants, administrative assistants, and data entry clerks are likely to see a demand reduction.

 AI systems and software are capable of handling repetitive tasks with greater efficiency and accuracy, reducing the need for human intervention.